OUR PROMISE TO YOU

 The data privacy law allows this as part of our legitimate interest in understanding our customers and providing the highest levels of service.

-- To respond to your queries, refund requests and complaints.
+• To respond to your queries, refund requests and complaints.
 Handling your information enables us to respond.
 We may also keep a record of these to inform any future communication with us and to demonstrate how we communicated with you throughout.
-We do this on the basis of our contractual obligations to you, our legal obligations and our legitimate interests in providing you with the best service and understanding how we can improve our service based on your experience.
+We do this based on our contractual obligations to you, our legal obligations and our legitimate interests in providing you with the best service and understanding how we can improve our service based on your experience.

 9. How we protect your personal data